Home » Responding to COVID-19: Actionable Steps for Volunteer Managers

 As you’re providing essential services to your community, you may have to adjust your strategy in order to keep you, your coworkers, volunteers, and other community members safe.
 Here are some ways you can adapt your programs to adhere to virus protection protocol:

-If you do choose to maintain your volunteer programs while public health recommendations are in effect, ensure your volunteers feel safe with these three tips:
+If your program continues with in-person shifts, ensure your volunteers feel safe with these three tips:

-Remember that just like your service recipients, volunteers will look to your program for stability and positivity when events seem unpredictable.
+Remember, just like your service recipients, volunteers will look to your program for stability and positivity when events seem unpredictable.
 You can reassure your volunteers and maintain morale by keeping lines of communication open, acknowledging concerns, and practicing recommended health and safety measures.
-Together, we all can overcome adversity and make our communities happier and healthier.